Connect with us

 Shares

-Ashok Dembla, Director, KhD Humboldt, in conversation with Kanika Mathur about the use of technology in the grinding process.
+Ashok Dembla, President and Managing Director, KhD Humboldt, in conversation with Kanika Mathur about the use of technology in the grinding process.

 The cement industry, responsible for nearly seven per cent of global CO2 emissions, faces a pressing challenge: balancing growth with sustainability.
 As companies strive for net-zero emissions, innovations in alternative fuels, carbon capture, and energy efficiency are reshaping the sector.
 From blended cement to cutting-edge kiln electrification, the industry is moving toward a future beyond carbon.
 In this interview, ICR explores the evolving technologies and strategies driving cement’s decarbonisation journey.